 Section C. In-state Undergraduate Tuition and Fee Increase Plans: Provide information about the assumptions used to develop tuition and fee information the institution provided in the Excel workbook Part 1.
-The tuition and fee charges for instate undergraduate students should reflect the institution's estimate of reasonable and necessary charges to students based on the institution's mission, market capacity and other factors.
+The tuition and fee charges for in-state undergraduate students should reflect the institution's estimate of reasonable and necessary charges to students based on the institution's mission, market capacity and other factors.

-Tuition and fee increases for FY23 and FY24 take into account market capacity and have been updated to reflect the Board of Visitors actions.
-For FY24, W&M accounts for the 5% salary increase included in the 2022-24 biennial budget, anticipated growth in tuition revenues due to planned enrollment growth, and funding of institutional mission and priorities.
-W&M_based on initiatives core to Vision 2026.
-W&M has assumed that the one-time state funding for unavoidable cost increases provided in FY22 would not continue in FY23.
-These one-time funds-alonggeneral fund support will be consistent with the use of one-time institutional actions-allowed W&M to hold FY22 undergraduate tuition flat.
-As the university looks beyond FY22, W&M will not be able to sustain those one-time actions, along with 2022-2024 Appropriation Act, recently signed by the significant internal base reductions that have been essential to financially navigating the pandemic.governor.
+Tuition and fee increases for FY23 have been updated to reflect the Board of Visitors actions.
+For FY24, W&M accounts for the 5% salary increase included in the 2022-24 biennial budget, anticipated growth in tuition revenues due to planned enrollment growth, and funding of institutional mission and priorities based on initiatives core to Vision 2026.
+W&M has assumed that state general fund support will be consistent with the 2022-2024 Appropriation Act, recently signed by the governor.
 See Section D for information on the calculation of projected revenue.